dmauser/azure-virtualwan-nexthop/README.md

 #### 2.4 - Check connectivity from spoke1vm and branch1vm to spoke3vm (which is behind the NVAs):

-Run the following script inside the spoke1vm and branch1vm (accessible via Serial Console) instances to check connectivity to spoke3vm:
+Run the following script inside the spoke1vm and branch1vm (accessible via Serial Console) to check connectivity to spoke3vm:

 ```bash
 while true; do